KaneRoot/libipc-old/README.md

 Don't redevelop them!
 We can use already existing libraries to provide new functionalities to our programs: we just have to write a service and to define new messages to request it, period.

+**Language independent**.

+You have an awesome library to do X, but it's written in an obscure language.
+Who cares?
+Write a simple service that can be requested following our protocol, everybody will be able to use your library without painful-to-maintain bindings!
+We may even assist you doing that by providing templates for your language, or check the other services!

 **The end of "oh, I would like to dev something but this requires too much painful-to-install dependencies"**.

 You only need the communication library and the service running (not even on your own computer) without any other dependencies.
 That's it, you're good to go!

+# Not adapted to everything

+If you need incredible performances for your application, maybe this won't fit.
+There is no silver bullet or one-fit-all solution.
+Still, we think performances won't be much of a problem for most of the everyday life applications and if there are performances hits we still have plenty of room for optimisations!

 # Application and services